Pablito2020/daredevil-kernel-krillin/README.md

 WHAT IS THIS?
 =============

-Linux Kernel source code for the device bq Aquaris E4.5
+Flash Red Kernel source code for the device bq Aquaris E4.5

-The sources for the Ubuntu Edition can be found on the branch aquaris-E4.5-ubuntu-rtm.
-The README.md there covers building, etc for Ubuntu.

 BUILD INSTRUCTIONS?
 ===================